35 Best Dinosaur Books for Kids

 If I Had a Dinosaur by Alex Barrow and Gabby Dawnay

-A young girl knows all the reasons having a dinosaur for a pet would be the best.
+A young girl knows why having a dinosaur for a pet would be the best.
 Kids will be sure to nod along at all her reasonable reasons.

 I Want That Love by Tasuya Miyanishi